super-speed-training/AzureDevDay/README.md

 # Azure Dev Day

 ## The Workshop
-The Workshop Complimentary for Azure AI Services
+The Workshop Complimentary for Azure Services

 ## 1.Developing a Website using Azure DevOps and App Services
 * [Document](https://docs.microsoft.com/en-us/azure/devops-project/azure-devops-project-aspnet-core)